addilys/codex/README.md

 ## Functions
 `codex.add(key,table)` is used to add a table of love callback functions to their respective codex tables under the given key.

-`codex.remove(key)` deletes every function with the given key in each codex event table.
+`codex.delete(key)` deletes every function with the given key in each codex event table.

 `codex.pages.getPage(number)` is used to get a graphics layer table to add draw functions to.
 # pages